Debra Winkler's Writings:

 Cycle of Coincidence

-A coincidental meeting of two strangers, Daan and Phoebe, aboard a flight to Amsterdam sets into motion a dangerous plan of intrigue, revenge, and murder by master criminal Ziebach.
-Daan and Phoebe don’t realize that Ziebach is finalizing an ancestor’s curse, they are just trying to evade being killed.
+A coincidental meeting of two strangers aboard a flight from Salt Lake City to Amsterdam sets into motion a dangerous plan of intrigue, revenge, and murder because of mistaken identity.
+This is Debra’s debut novel.

 Music from Wagner’s opera, “The Ring Cycle,” is a backdrop for this novel, especially “Ride of the Valkyries.”